-DTG printing is typically another tool for a print shop to meet the needs of their customers.
+DTG printing is another tool for a print shop to meet the needs of their customers.
 Very few shops are throwing out their screen printing squeegees for inkjet printers!

 You could evaluate DTG vs. screen printing according to print quality, speed of production, price, and so on.
 Different shops have different competencies.

 There are large contract DTG businesses that never do screen prints – and multimillion-dollar screen print shops that would never think of using DTG.
-Different businesses have different models – some do print-on-demand via Etsy and need the instant turnaround time that DTG offers, while others make their money on 30,000 piece runs that DTG printers could never keep up with.
+Different businesses have different models – some do online store sales, while others make their money on 30,000 piece runs that DTG printers could never keep up with.